Reviewed by: Brandon Brown

 - If the buyer must also sell their home

 If any of these conditions aren’t met and the buyer is unable to get the necessary financing, they may revoke their contingent offer.
-Usually, a financing contingency lasts between 30 – 60 days, after which the home will be put back on the market.
+Usually, a financing contingency lasts between 30 – 60 days, after which the home will be put back on the real estate market.

 Change in Buyer’s Situation